Srigufwara

-Srigufwara is a town and administrative sub-division, or tehsil, in the Anantnag district of the India-administered union territory of Jammu and Kashmir.
+Srigufwara or Srigufwoar is a town and administrative sub-division, or tehsil, in the Anantnag district of the India-administered union territory of Jammu and Kashmir in the disputed Kashmir region.
 It was given tehsil status by the government of Jammu and Kashmir on 1 February 2014.

 Etymology

-Srigufwara combines two roots: sri and gufwara.
-The first root, sri, means 'sacred', and the second root, gufwara, means 'place with a cave or secret'.
-This comes from the Kashmiri words gof (lit. 'cave') and wara (lit. 'place').
+Srigufwara combines two roots: sri and gufwoar.
+The first root, sri, means 'sacred', and the second root, gufwoar, means 'place with a cave or secret'.
+This comes from the Kashmiri words gof (lit. 'cave') and woar (lit. 'place').

 According to legend, a famous reshi meditated there in a cave in the 11th century when there was sparse human habitation.
 His secret communion with God resulted in his salvation.
 The place's name is believed to come from the saint's presence.

 During Islamic rule, the town was called gofabal, again meaning 'place with a cave', from the words gof (lit. 'cave') and bal (lit. 'place').

 Location

 Srigufwara is located on the banks of one of the only tributaries of the Lidder River, near several villages such as Khairbug, Poshkreedi, Darigund, and Hugam.
 It is 19 km from the main city of Anantnag.
 An alternate route to the Pahalgam health resort en route to Amarnath Temple, a Hindu shrine dedicated to the god Shiva, passes through the town.
 It serves as a shortcut to travel to the resort.
 The drive is via apple valleys, vast landscapes and lush green fields.
 The seventh-century Martand Sun Temple on Martand plateau (Karewa), built by King Lalitaditya Muktapida of Kashmir, is 10 km from the town.